-I get a lot of questions from people who don’t quite understand the basic difference between a typical HTML website and one run with WordPress.
+I get a lot of questions from people who don’t quite understand the basic difference between a typical HTML website and one running on WordPress platform.
 Then there are those that are so new to content management that they don’t know what they really want except to have some type of web presence.
-In an attempt not to beat the dead horse “is WordPress better than a static HTML site” argument, I will attempt to explain the pros and the few cons of using WordPress as a content management system to run your website.
+In an attempt not to beat the dead horse “is WordPress better than a static HTML site” argument, I will attempt to explain the pros and the few cons of using WordPress as a content management system to run a website.

 One thing that I have explained or more like complained about in the past are people that pay for or spend countless hours designing a static HTML site and then realize they would like a WordPress blog attached to it.
-They then want a WordPress theme to match their site except they don’t want to pay the average $200 for it.
-I try to explain that WordPress can run the entire website and act like a static website, not just a blog.
-But a lot insist on holding onto the HTML template they laboured over.
+Then they want a WordPress theme to match their site except they don’t want to pay the average $200 for it.
+I will try to explain that WordPress can run the entire website and act like a static website, not just a blog.
+But a lot insist on holding onto the HTML template they labored over.

 This post is inspired by a recent client whom I converted a small static HTML site into a WordPress Powered site.
 When I do such a job or setup a new WordPress site for a client, I automatically think that the client knows the difference.
 The questions asked were how to SEO optimize the site’s meta title tags, description, keywords, and alt tags.
 As well as how to change the front page of the site, and add more content pages to the site.
 I thought that the instructions I send new clients were clear on this but let’s get down to the very basics.

 HTML is a Hypertext Markup Language that helps you build web pages and it takes a vital role in front end designing.
 It gives you the skeletal structure to your web page.
 Static HTML pages are very simple pages that show the same result what you gave, to everyone without any discrimination at any time you reach the page.

 Along with HTML, you will be needing Cascading Style Sheet(CSS) to add texture and color tone to your website and also with my dearest foe JAVA to complete your website.